 - The cocktail party problem: Advancing binaural localisation techniques

-Professor Thushara Abhayapala received the B.E. degree (with Honors) in Engineering in 1994 and the Ph.D. degree in Engineering in 1999, both from the Australian National University (ANU), Canberra.
-Currently he is the Deputy Dean of the College of Engineering & Computer Science, ANU.
-He was the Director of the Research School of Engineering at ANU between 2010-14 and the Leader of the Wireless Signal Processing (WSP) Program at the National ICT Australia (NICTA) from November 2005 to June 2007.
+Professor Thushara Abhayapala received a BEng (Honors) in 1994 and a PhD degree in Engineering in 1999, both from the Australian National University, Canberra.
+He was the Deputy Dean of CECS between 2015-18, the Director of the Research School of Engineering at ANU between 2010-14, and the Leader of the Wireless Signal Processing (WSP) Program at the National ICT Australia (NICTA) from November 2005 to June 2007.

-His research interests are in the areas of spatial audio and acoustic signal processing, and multi-channel signal processing.
-Thushara enjoys 'research training' and thinks he is a good mentor.
-He has supervised over 30 PhD students and co-authored over 260 peer reviewed papers.
-Professor Abhayapala was an Associate Editor of IEEE/ACM Transactions on Audio, Speech, and Language Processing (2013-17) and he was a Member of the Audio and Acoustic Signal Processing Technical Committee (2011-2016) of the IEEE Signal Processing Society.
-He is a Fellow of the Engineers Australia (IEAust).
+Professor Abhayapala has supervised more than 40 PhD students, and co-authored over 300 peer reviewed papers.
+He was an Associate Editor of IEEE/ACM Transactions on Audio, Speech, and Language Processing (2013-17) and a Member of the Audio and Acoustic Signal Processing Technical Committee (2011-2016) of the IEEE Signal Processing Society.
+He is a Fellow of Engineers Australia (IEAust).